tstahlhut/CPP/Readme.md

 	  \   /
 	    D

 This can lead to ambiguity issues because the derived class effectively inherits two copies of the base class due to the multiple paths through the inheritance hierarchy.
+When we construct an object D, A will be constructed two times: 1 time to construct B and 1 time to construct C:

+	Constructor A
+	Constructor B
+	Constructor A
+	Constructor C
+	Constructor D

-This problem can be solved by virtual inheritance.
+This problem can be solved by **virtual inheritance**.
 Class B and C inherit virtual class A:

 	class B: virtual public A;
 	class C: virtual public A;
 	class D: public B, public C;

+This means, that as soon as C will be created, the compiler knows that there already is a copy of A and will not create it again:

+	Constructor A
+	Constructor B
+	Constructor C
+	Constructor D

+### Ambiguity Problems of Mulitple Inheritance

+When B and C are the base classes of D and both, B and C, have the same member function or variable, D will inherit both.
+When we then want to call that function or set that variable in our main, the compiler will throw an error.
+We have to specify which of these two functions D inherited should be used.
+We can just specify in the main which function to call, e.g.:

+	D	derived;
+	derived.B::function();

+It might, however, make more sense to choose which member function or variable should be inherited when declaring D. Then only one of the functions will be inherited.
+To do so, use the following syntax:

+	class D: public B, public C{

+		public:
+			void function(){
+				B::function();
+			}
+	}

+A more readable and shorter way, would be to use the keyword **using** to specify which of the inherited functions to use.
+Then you do not have to re-declare the function:

+	class D: public B, public C {

+		public:
+			using B::function;
+	}

 ## Additional Notes